Sustainable competitive advantage in spanish companies: progress and challenges on the path to the SDGs

 • People: the social dimension shows dissonance.
 Commitments to diversity, inclusion and well-being are improving.
 However, little progress has been made in terms of equal pay, sustainability training or social traceability in the supply chain.
 Efforts tend to focus more on visible than structural initiatives.

-The competitiveness challenge: cost or value?
+The competitive challenge: cost or advantage of sustainability?

 One of the critical points of the report is the narrative conflict between sustainability as a burden and sustainability as an advantage.